cerfacs-globc/icclim/doc/source/dev/add_climate_index.rst

 If the index already maps cleanly to an existing generic indicator and threshold, prefer declaring it in a registry instead of adding new computation code.

+The deprecated ``user_index`` dictionary API is not the right extension point for new work.
+Treat it as a migration bridge for old code, not as part of the design center for new climate-index development.

 Common Cases
 ============